 Redesign Your Website Without Losing SEO: Best Practices, Checklist & Strategy

 Unfortunately, the fear of losing rankings during a redesign is not unfounded.
-Many companies experience sudden drops in search rankings after launching a redesigned website due to issues like broken URLs, missing redirects, poor site structure, or lost content.
+Many companies experience a sudden drop in search rankings after launching a redesigned website due to issues like broken URLs, missing redirects, poor site structure, or lost content.

 In this guide, we’ll explain how website redesign affects SEO, how to prevent ranking drops, and the best practices for redesigning your website without losing organic traffic.